WHAT IS VITAMIN B6 GOOD FOR?

 IMPROVING MOOD AND REDUCING SYMPTOMS OF DEPRESSION

-REGULATING HORMONAL ACTIVITY AND MAINTAINING TESTOSTERONE LEVELS
+REGULATING HORMONAL ACTIVITY & MAINTAINING TESTOSTERONE LEVELS

 SUPPORTING ERECTILE FUNCTION